 A Hypoallergenic Breed

 The poodle’s coat is its most unique and distinctive characteristic.
-An adult poodle with have a single coat of curly fur.
+An adult poodle has a single coat of curly fur.
 Many breeds have an undercoat which sheds at regular times of the year.
 Poodles don’t shed like that.
 Their fur does grow out, but when it does it is trapped by the surrounding dense curls.
 In addition, poodles grow their new fur very slowly.
 They only shed fur approximately every three weeks compared to some breeds’ every four days.
 Dander means those pieces of dead skin shed with the fur.
 It is the most common reason for human allergy in dogs.
 Unfortunately, it is not the only one.
 People can be allergic to the fur itself, saliva, or urine.
 Also, the dog can be a carrier for other common allergens like pollen, dust, and mold.

 The American Kennel Club along with the general public list the poodle of one of a few hypoallergenic dog breeds.
 However, most allergists would dispute a claim that poodles can’t be the source of allergies.
 In fact, a widely-reported 2011 investigation showed no difference in the number of allergens in households with different breeds of dogs.
 The hypoallergenic breeds including poodles did not result in lower numbers of allergens.